adrianhorizon/wheater-app/README.md

 -- create wetaher using 'openWeather' this api consuming and consult, list different citys and countries, -- the style UI is 100% pure scss not framework UI

+# Search citys and countries
+this component detail city for search city and country

 # Weather next steps use